 The first down side is that the effect isn’t permanent.
 You need to keep using it to keep feeling the benefits.
 And the second is that using the device as you’re supposed to takes much more than the recommended 5 minutes.
 More like 7 or 8.
 And really, who has that time to spare in the morning?

 I’ve seen YouTube videos where people talk about using it for up to 20 minutes a day.
 Personally, I feel that it works enough to give it 5 minutes a day, but not so much that I would give it more than that.

 So now what I do is use it 3 or 4 times a week, but only for the length of the 5 minute cycle until the device switches itself off.
 It’s very relaxing to use; you don’t feel the current at all.

 You’ll see the greatest effects in the first couple of weeks of using the device.
 However, you do need to keep using it to maintain that effect.
 If you’re the sort of person who tends to use gadgets until the battery runs flat then leaves them to gather dust, then it’s not for you.

 Where to buy a NuFACE Mini facial toning device

 NuFACE Mini is widely available, RRP £175.
 Alas for bargain hunters, the word of mouth is so good on NuFACE that special offers are rare, but they do happen.
 I will link to any offers I find here.

-Best price I can find right now is an excellent deal on Current Body, where it’s reduced by 20% to £129.
+Best price I can find right now is an excellent deal on Current Body, where it’s reduced to £104.
 UK shipping is free.
 This is the best deal I’ve seen on NuFACE in about a year of tracking.
 If I didn’t already have one I’d be jumping on that from a great height.
 UPDATE It gets better.
 Use code YOURNU to get another £3 off.